bagisto-europe/admin-azure-auth/README.md

 ```bash
     php artisan azure:configure
 ```

+During the configuration, you will be prompted to enter your Client ID, Client Secret, and Tenant ID.
+If you don't have these credentials, you can obtain them in the [https://portal.azure.com](https://portal.azure.com).

 3. Open your admin panel you should see the option to Sign in with Microsoft

 ![example](docs/bagisto-signin.png)